-Programme Outcomes (POs)
+• Programme Outcomes (POs)

 Post Graduates of the M.Sc.
-Applied Statistics and Informatics programme will be able to:
+Statistics programme will be able to:

-- Have sufficient knowledge of theoretical concepts in Statistics for (i) choosing and applying the most appropriate statistical methods/ techniques for collecting and analyzing data (ii) interpreting the results of analyses in relation to given real life situations. - Have ability to explain the inter-connections between various sub disciplines and apt use of these inter-connections in modelling real life problems. - Have ability to recognize the importance of statistical thinking and training, and to acquire the state-of-the-art developments in Statistics independently from available resources. - Develop expertise in statistical research and real life data analysis.
+- Have sufficient knowledge of theoretical concepts in Statistics for (i) choosing and applying the most appropriate statistical methods/ techniques for collecting and analyzing data (ii) interpreting the results of analyses in relation to given real life situations. - Have deep understanding and ability to explain the inter-connections between various sub disciplines and apt use of these inter-connections in modelling real life problems. - Have ability to recognize the importance of statistical thinking and training, and to acquire the state-of-the-art developments in Statistics independently from available resources. - 4) Develop expertise in data management and analysis using widely used statistical software.

-Programme Specific Outcomes (PSOs)
+• Programme Specific Outcomes (PSOs)

 After completion of M.Sc.
-Applied Statistics and Informatics programme the student will be able to:
+Statistics programme the student will be able to:

-- Develop stochastic models for studying, analyzing, interpreting and forecasting real life phenomenon in diverse disciplines. - Effectively use necessary statistical software and computing environment including C, C++, R, Python, MS-EXCEL among others and have expertise in handling computational systems for data storage, update and retrieval. - Have the versatility to work effectively in a broad range of establishments (including R&D sectors, analytics, scientific laboratories, government, financial, health, educational) or to continue for higher education, and exhibit ethical and professional behaviour in team work.
+- 1) Develop stochastic models for studying, analyzing, interpreting and forecasting real life phenomenon in diverse disciplines. - Effectively use necessary statistical software and computing environment including R, Python and MS-EXCEL among others. - 3) Have the versatility to work effectively in a broad range of establishments (including R&D sectors, analytics, scientific laboratories, government, financial, health, educational) or to continue for higher education, and exhibit ethical and professional behaviour in team work.